Michaelgwei86/kubernetes/Kubernetes/README.md

 ## Labels and Selectors:
 + Labels are used as filters for ReplicaSet.
 Labels allow the rs to know what pod in the cluster or nodes placed under its management since there could be multiple pods running in the cluster.
-+ the template definition section is required in every rs, even for pods that were created before the rs
++ The template definition section is required in every rs, even for pods that were created before the rs
-+ this is due to the fact that if the pod fails and is to be recreated, it will need the spec to recreate it
++ This is due to the fact that if the pod fails and is to be recreated, it will need the spec to recreate it

 - if you want to scale from 3 to 6 replicas, update the replicas to 6 and run
 ```sh